 Review of the Album "Nation" by Brazilian Thrash Metal Band Sepultura

 Brazilian thrash and death metal band Sepultura came out with an average album called Against in 1998 which was their first album without lead vocalist Max Cavalera.
-Their 2001 studio album called Nation.
+Their 2001 studio album is called Nation.
 You would think that after a decent opening song called Sepulnation the album would be a fine thrash and death metal album with the band showing that they could thrive creatively without Max.
 Nation is a decent album but clearly Sepultura was a better band with Max Cavalera’s guitar play and techniques.
+At least that’s what I thought at the time of this review.
 They would be forced to prove that they could carry on a good legacy and with Nation, they were able to hang in there and create a somewhat decent release.
-Now, we must discuss the cons of the album.

 The short song called Revolt has heavy shouting and it is like the band tries to be a modern version of Canada’s thrash band Annihilator but again the effort comes up short.
 The next song called Border Wars sees vocalist Derrick Green trying to sound like Phil Anselmo in 1992 when he sang the song called “No Good (Attack the Radical).”
 The album Nation is a mixture of good and not so good songs but upon further analysis or having a more open mind, I would be willing to give Nation higher marks than the album that would follow it called Roorback.

-The song One Man Army has clean vocals that sound like Fear Factory combined with the incessant shouts by Derrick of “one man army.”
-This type of style clearly is not Sepultura and what they were great at.
-The band got away from a style that was clearly working very well for them and flopped with the album Nations.
+The song One Man Army has clean vocals that sound like Fear Factory combined with the incessant shouts by Derrick of “one man army."
 The album has the tribal style of drums in it as well.
 The album was so poor that it felt like it was on a level of Pantera’s The Great Southern Trendkill.
-This was after the first full listen through the album but it may not be this poor.
+This was after the first full listen through the album but it definitely is not this poor as I listen to this in 2020.

 Nation: the Second Half of the Album